OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - LDAP Injection: Injection into LDAP directories

-- XSS (Cross-Site Scripting): Injection of JavaScript scripts
+- XSS (Cross-Site Scripting): JavaScript script injection

 Protection measures: